 Arun Prabhakaran, Executive Vice President at the UAC, shared “Workfront enabled how the work for our own transformation is getting done.
 We’re in the middle of a tremendous investment in our own digital transformation that spans 12 software solutions.
 We’re asking every customer, employee, and partner to engage differently with us now that we’re going completely digital.”

 When talking about the breadth of the Workfront offering, he stated, “we scanned the market, seeing a broad array of point solutions focused on task management and project management.
-Workfront with Align was the only platform that had the capability to connect our Key Business Objectives all the way down to everyone in the enterprise.
+Workfront with Goals was the only platform that had the capability to connect our Key Business Objectives all the way down to everyone in the enterprise.
 With Fusion, Workfront connects our data to Oracle NetSuite, Microsoft Teams, Tableau, Signavio and Qualtrics.
 To meet our complex time tracking needs that lead to forecasting scenarios, and they showed us Scenario Planning.
-But for our long-standing partnership with Lima Consulting Group, we wouldn’t have the confidence to absorb so much change in so little time without a trusted advisor and systems integrator who understands our business.”
+Without our long-standing partnership with Lima Consulting Group as trusted advisor and systems integrator who understand our business, we wouldn’t have the confidence to absorb so much change in so little time without.”

 We’re looking forward to helping clients realize the full potential of the Adobe + Workfront platform.
 Our team is certified and experienced in helping practitioners and visionaries leverage the platforms to streamline operations, integrate systems, optimize investments, and get the most value from their data.